Serendipity-Theme/vs-code/README.md

 See other interfaces at the official website.
 -  [Serendipity](https://www.michaelandreuzza.com/vscode/serendipity/)

-On the official website you will find guidelines, color refference, color pickers and a list of interefaces that Serendipity has been ported to.

 # Installation

 1. Open **Extensions** sidebar panel in VS Code. `View → Extensions`